 Davit Nazaretyan

-The Best and Worst Link Building Strategies in 2025 (Insights from our Experience)
+The Best and Worst Link Building Strategies in 2026 (Expert Insights & Real Experience)

 Link Building Can Make or Break Your SEO

-A few smart backlinks from the right places can dramatically boost your visibility.
-But just a handful of bad links—irrelevant, paid, or manipulative—can tank your rankings or even trigger a manual penalty from Google.
+A few high-quality backlinks from the right places can dramatically boost your visibility.
+But just a handful of bad links (links that are irrelevant, paid, or manipulative) can seriously damage your rankings or in some cases, trigger a manual penalty from Google.

 So in this guide, we’ll walk through:

-• ❌ The worst tactics that sound good but can hurt your site
+• The worst tactics that still get recommended but can actually hurt your site

-• 💡 How to build links the smart, ethical, and scalable way
+• How to build links that are smart, ethical, and scalable

-Whether you’re a startup, SaaS brand, agency, or affiliate site—this guide will help you avoid the common traps and focus on what really drives long-term growth.
+Whether you’re a startup, SaaS brand, agency, or affiliate site, this guide will help you avoid outdated strategies and focus on what actually drives long-term growth.

-Link building in 2025 isn’t about spamming contact forms or submitting your site to every directory under the sun.
-The best strategies today are a mix of creativity, research, and relevance.
-Let’s look at what’s actually working now—and how you can apply it to grow your authority the right way.
+Link building in 2026 isn’t about spamming contact forms or submitting your site to every directory under the sun.
+The best strategies today are a mix of relevance, authority, and actual editorial value, not sheer volume.

 Outreach is still the backbone of link building.
-But what’s changed in 2025 is the expectation.
+But in 2026, the expectations are much higher.

-Website owners are bombarded with hundreds of emails every week—so if you don’t lead with real value, your pitch is going to the trash.
+Website owners are flooded with hundreds of emails every week, so if you don’t lead with real value, your pitch will be ignored

 Instead of sending mass emails that scream “template,” take a value-first approach.